Bobby Phills: College

-Charlotte Hornets

 Player profile

 Though he made a name for himself as a shooter during his college career, Phills became known as a tenacious wing defender in the NBA.
 At 6' 5" and 220 pounds, he was said to more resemble an NFL linebacker than a basketball player.
 In 1996, Michael Jordan remarked that Phills was the toughest defender he had ever faced.

 Death

 On January 12, 2000, while a member of the Charlotte Hornets, Phills was killed in a car accident in Charlotte, North Carolina.
 Phills was traveling behind teammate David Wesley at over 100 mi/h when his Porsche spun and crossed into oncoming traffic.
 It hit another car, which in turn was struck in the rear by a minivan.
 The drivers of the other two vehicles recovered, while Phills was pronounced dead at the scene.
 A police report said Phills and Wesley were driving "in an erratic, reckless, careless, negligent or aggressive manner."
 Wesley was later convicted of reckless driving after being cleared of a racing charge.